jsacco1/utils/recipes_rev_comp.md

 ## Recipe: Convert whole fastq.gz files to their reverse complements in batch

-  1. Open the bash shell
+  1. Open the bash shell and activate conda env with seqkit installed.

   2. Copy and paste all Index2 files to their own directory, within the current directory of fastq files.